 Backpacking Mui Ne – Final Thoughts

-I really enjoyed Mui Ne, and I think I would have done even more had I been visiting as part of a couple on holiday rather than as a backpacker.
-The abundance of delicious restaurants, the long stretch of beach and the various beach bars and clubs make Mui Ne the perfect place for a couples’ holiday, but I still enjoyed it nevertheless.
+I really enjoyed Mui Ne.
+The abundance of delicious seafood restaurants, the long stretch of beach and the various beach bars and clubs make Mui Ne the perfect place for a couples’ holiday, but I still enjoyed it as a backpacker.

-If you want to see the ‘real Vietnam’ then perhaps Mui Ne is not for you – Mui Ne is a resort town, full of Russian tourists, hotels and souvenir shops, making it difficult to get a slice of true Vietnamese culture.
+If you want to see the ‘real Vietnam’ then perhaps Mui Ne is not the ideal choice for you – Mui Ne is a resort town, full of Russian tourists, hotels and souvenir shops, making it difficult to get a slice of true Vietnamese culture.